-Carbon fiber is also a good material for cases.
-Here at SHAR, we manufacture our own cello case called the SHAR Uni-Lock Carbon Fiber Cello Case.
-It’s really lightweight and protective, and it’s easy to latch shut.
+Carbon fiber is also a good material for lightweight cello cases, but not in a pure form.
+Here at SHAR, we manufacture our own cello case called the SL1000 Cello Case.
+It’s exceptionally lightweight and protective, comes in several attractive colors, and uses an ideal blend of carbon fiber and polymer materials.
 Because the carbon fiber shell is made under much higher temperature and pressure than most carbon fiber cases, the shell is strong and stiff, even when opened and standing upright, which every cellist can appreciate.
-This case can accommodate most cello patterns, except Montagnana.
-It's not a bad option, and will certainly protect your cello.
+This case can accommodate most cello patterns, but is also available for Montagnana cellos.

 Flying with Your Cello

 The cello case options mentioned above will definitely withstand a lot of walking around and traveling by car.
 But what if you have to fly somewhere with your cello?
 You will want to consider getting a dedicated cello “flight case.”

 1. You could either purchase a flight case that’s intended to protect your instrument if you check it, or you could purchase a cello case flight cover.
 If you purchase a flight case, it will likely be really heavy but that’s because it’s meant to withstand the rigors of touring, rough handling, and being checked underneath the plane (with the passenger luggage).
 They’re usually made from durable Kevlar and fiberglass.

 Pros: You won’t have to buy an extra seat or deal with the hassle with the airline.

 Cons: No case will ever fully protect or 100% guarantee against super rough handling by an airline employee, and you might worry that the cello will be in one piece when it arrives at its destination.
 Also they can be costly.